 Ms. Ghostley made more than 90 television appearances in a career that spanned six decades.
 She was a regular on the situation comedy “Bewitched” from 1966 through 1972, playing Esmeralda, a shy, bumbling witch whose spells never worked, who caused unintentional havoc whenever she sneezed and who turned invisible when she became nervous.

 From 1986 through 1993, she played a more-than-usually wacky neighbor, Bernice Clifton, on the hit show “Designing Women.”
 In one episode, plastic surgery gone awry gives her a pig’s nose, which she wears with aplomb, then with mounting embarrassment until it is repaired.
-She also appeared in “Evening Shade,” “Love, American Style” and “Mayberry R.F.D.”.(
+She also appeared in “Evening Shade,” “Love, American Style” and “Mayberry R.F.D.”.(keep reading)

 No comments: